An Energy-Based Mechanism for Compositional Behavior: Results

-The weights vector $\weights{k}$ belongs to the probability simplex $\simplex{\np}$ and $\entropy{(\cdot)}$ is its entropy.
-Embedding the constraint in the cost (see \methods~for details) renders the dependency on the decision variables explicit and reveals that the optimization problem is convex.
-To stress the dependency of the complexity on the decision variables we use the notation $\F\left(\weights{k}\right)$.
-The expression of the cost obtained after substituting the mixture-of-primitives constraint into the objective of Eq.~[\ref{eq:problem1}] can then be written compactly as $\F\left(\weights{k}\right) - \eps\entropy{(\weights{k})}$.
-This cost is convex in $\weights{k}$ even when the environment, generative model, and primitives are nonlinear and nonstationary.
+where $\simplex{\np}$ is the probability simplex.
+Embedding the constraint in the cost makes the dependence on the decision variables explicit and reveals that the problem is strictly convex (see \methods).
+To stress the dependence of the statistical complexity on $\weights{k}$, we use the notation $\F(\weights{k})$ so that Eq.~\ref{eq:problem1} cost is written compactly as $\F(\weights{k}) - \eps\entropy{(\weights{k})}$.